prooph/service-bus/docs/plugins.md

 With this technique you can configure the routing for all your messages without the need to create all message handlers on every request.
 Only the responsible message handlers are lazy loaded by the service locator plugin.

-# MessageProducerPlugin
+## MessageProducerPlugin

-If you want to route all messages to an [async message producer](async_message_producer.md) you can attach this plugin to a message bus.
+If you want to route all messages to a `Prooph\ServiceBus\Async\MessageProducer` you can attach this plugin to a message bus.
 If it is attached to a command or query bus all messages will only be routed to the message producer.
 If it is attached to an event bus the message producer will be added to the list of event listeners.